lawyer | notary public | worker

 Prior to law school, Yinka completed a Bachelor of Journalism (Honours) degree at Carleton University where she was awarded the K. Phyllis Wilson Scholarship in Journalism.
 She worked in the documentary film industry for several years, providing media and communications services to the Documentary Organization of Canada, Cinema Politica, and the documentary production company, The Best Part Inc. She was also the assistant media relations manager for Ontario Place Corporation for the 2010 and 2011 summer season.

-Yinka continues to be involved in the community, and currently sits on the Board of Directors for the Voice of Women for Peace, and is a Social Media Coordinator for the Black Female Lawyers Network.
+Yinka continues to be involved in the community, and currently sits on the Board of Directors for the Voice of Women for Peace.

 Yinka understands that it is a tremendous opportunity and honour to help employees access justice and fight injustice at work, and she has a penchant for great advocacy, using all of her skills, knowledge, and experience to advocate for workers’ legal and other interests.